LaunchAcademy/advanced-activerecord-associations-and-queries/README.md

 - an employee (user) has a manager (user)
 - can be made into a join table

-Ketty's App (mentors / mentees)
-- Mentor creates a mentorship listing (might become a join between a mentor and a mentee)
-- Mentee looks at the mentorship listings
-- either the listing becomes a join between mentee and mentor

-Jay
-artist
-artist image
-label
-label logo

-artist has many albumns
-artist also has a alias column when making the album, say artist_alias: true

 ### Polymorphic Associations
 - likely not relevant to BTs
 - what if a record can belong to either a user, or a project?